-I come from a strong Gene pool of TYPE A personalities… It is the running joke that my family is in constant COMPETITION of who is more Type A — Ironic, eh?
+I come from a strong Gene pool of TYPE A personalities… It’s the running joke that my family is in constant COMPETITION of who is more Type A — ironic, eh?
 As we all pretend to be less controlling and TYPE A than we really are, we still strive to be efficient and effective with everything we do, and point fingers at the others for being more “controlling and relentless”.

 With this great need for “achievement” comes a constant level of STRESS

 For the longest time, I thought life was about getting from Point A to Point B regardless of the stress and pressure it involved.
 That’s what gets you into college, gets you a higher pay check, etc. Right?
 And for the longest time, I felt like I was “above” the need to control the stress involved because it wasn’t effecting me like everyone else — or, so I thought!
 Then, “life happened” and I realized I wasn’t invincible… Eventually your body and mind will say, “NO MORE!”

 Do you have to be Type A to be under Chronic Stress?